Dr. Neal Barnard

 Farms 2 Forks Immersions—Powered by Engine 2

-Join Rip in 2012 for a life-changing weekend at a Farms 2 Forks Immersion—Powered by Engine 2!
+Join Rip for a life-changing weekend at a Farms 2 Forks Immersion—Powered by Engine 2!
 Held on the beautiful grounds of local farms in Austin, San Francisco, Chicago, and upstate New York, these events will feature some of the most extraordinary researchers, nutritionists, and physicians in the field of nutrition sciences.
 These weekend getaways will be jam-packed with academics, cooking lessons, and practical skills (including a label-reading class followed by a scavenger hunt at the local Whole Foods Market).

 For more information about the Farms 2 Forks Immersions or to reserve space for you and your family, please register at www.Engine2Immersions.com.